emu-russia/breaknes/Common/DebugHub/Readme.md

 The different pieces of memory within the emulated system are described by the `MemDesrciptor` structure.

 Methods:

-- GetMemLayout: Get the number of memory descriptors that are registered in the core
+- GetMemLayout: Get the number of memory descriptors that are registered in the DebugHub
 - GetMemDescriptor: Get information about a memory block
 - DumpMem: Get the whole memory block.
 We are emulating NES here, so dump sizes will be small and it won't make sense to dump in parts.